Posted by: Jenny Davidow | January 21, 2012

 Then I was amazed to have another — but very different — battlefield dream, ten years after that nightmare had morphed into a different theme.

-In the new dream, I was meeting with the “enemy” on the battlefield, to negotiate a peace.
-I saw the other person face to face at last, could look into his eyes.
-The battle was finally over.
+In the new dream, I am meeting with the “enemy” on the battlefield – but now it’s to negotiate a peace.

 This resolution to my old recurring nightmare was an epiphany.
 I realized that something deep in my subconscious had been touched.
 My dreamwork while awake had shifted the dream from fear and destruction to peaceful reconciliation.
 This was only the beginning of a very significant shift in all of my dreams.